JK-03/Pipeline_Project/content/3-config/_index.md

 pre : " <b> 3. </b> "
 ---

--   Using Terraform to automate IaC
+-   The Projects for the workshop .....

 ## Content